CobaltDevel/aegismc/docs/rules.md

 When someone is uncomfortable with a discussion, your best bet is to shift the subject over to something lighter

 ## Content Policy
-This server does not allow the distribution of NSFW, NSFL or any similar content that may not be safe to watch within the Discord and Minecraft game.
-Sexual innuendos are fine, but anything beyond it or graphic aren’t allowed here
+This server does not allow the distribution of NSFW, NSFL or any similar content that may not be safe to view within the Discord and Minecraft game.
+Somewhat light sexual innuendos are fine, but anything beyond it or graphic aren’t allowed here

+The sharing of illegal content such as CP will result in an unappealable permanent ban, and in severe cases, you may be reported to Discord's Trust and Safety team

 ## In-Game Activity
 The above rules apply to the Minecraft game server, and Discord bans are reflected onto it.
 There’s just a few things we need to address about in-game activity: